felixniemeyer/kayacow/README.md

 Kayak-Cow checks loads of dates and airports on kayak.com to find you exceptionally cheap connections :-)

 # installation

+Attention: Chrome Browser is required.
+This will not work with Firefox or other browsers.

 1. Download repository.
 2. Go to chrome://extensions/
 3. Drag and drop repository folder into chrome://extensions/ -Page